RobinsonDionte40hz/PP/backend/MASTER_ACCOUNTS.md

-# WeFold Master Accounts Setup
+# EmergentFolds Master Accounts Setup

 This directory contains scripts to set up master accounts for testing and administration.